Hometown Orthodontics Answers

 If you don't see your question listed, you can always feel free to call our office at (501) 268-2000 and your Hometown team will answer any other questions you want to ask.

-Selecting an orthodontist in Searcy or Heber Springs who can safely and efficiently help you achieve your smile dreams is important.
+Selecting an orthodontist in Searcy who can safely and efficiently help you achieve your smile dreams is important.

 Orthodontists like Dr. Powell are dental specialists who diagnose, prevent, and treat dental and facial irregularities.
-This means she’s better qualified to give you the smile of your dreams at her offices in Searcy or Heber Springs than aligners in the mail.
+This means she’s better qualified to give you the smile of your dreams at her office in Searcy than aligners in the mail.

 Dr. Powell received an additional two to three years of specialized education beyond dental school to learn the proper way to align and straighten teeth.